crypter70/Tokopedia-Scraper/README.md

 # Tokopedia-Scraper

 ## Overview
-A program to retrieve product data on marketplace websites using Selenium.
+A program to retrieve product data on marketplace websites based on keywords using Selenium.
 The website to be scraped is a dynamic website and generally cannot be extracted without a JavaScript-enabled selector.
 Therefore, Selenium is a suitable choice to extract a dynamic data on website.

 URL: https://www.tokopedia.com/